michaelcastle/redux-grunt-map-basic/README.md

 This can grow with each project to include more and functionality.
 This way any action for any new application will easily become part of the next application.

 ### 5. Write an architecture doc
-I want to write a document to describe some of the decisions, why I did it, and some other explinations on what to do in the future.
+I want to write a document to describe some of the decisions, why I did it, and some other explanations on what to do in the future.

 ### 6. ES6 and Webpack
 Create this same application in ES6 and webpack.